GitHubSachin/CustomThreadPool/readme.md

    Once worker threads finish executing their activities, they are then returned to the thread pool.
 If there is no work, threads will self-destroy after approximately 2 minutes of inactivity.
 4. Once minimum thread count is reached, pool would create new thread every 100ms, this is important to avoid sudden burst of resources for increased load, because there may be other threads getting released.
    (We may have to tune this, delaying new thread creation may result latency in processing but helps to level the load on system resources (this is double edge sword, might need some further tuning)
-5. Careful considerations on spending too much time in synchronization and locking, this may affect throughput
+5. Be careful on spending too much time in synchronization and locking, this may affect throughput
 6. Think about diagnostics in the pool, how would you diagnose issues if you need to, one option is to use ETW events for internal tracing and telemetry on pool.
 7. Max thread limits on pool size is .net framework ThreadPool.GetMaxThreads value.
 8. Allow caller to cancel all work items in the pool if needed.
 Also allow cancelling individual work item compute work without cancelling entire pool.
+9. User is responsible to implement work item delegate which should honor cancellation support, if pool is requested to be stopped.

 ## Some Assumptions:
 1. User will set appropriate limits of min and max threads in the application as per their expected workload.